-5 hours lecture, 5 hours laboratory Intercollegiate competition in the sport of basketball.
+Prerequisite: Tryout 5 hours lecture, 5 hours laboratory

+Intercollegiate competition in the sport of basketball.
 Instruction in specific skills, performance techniques and strategies, as well as daily practice, development of physical fitness, team travel and competition against other collegiate institutions.
 Open to all students who wish to compete at the intercollegiate level.
 Athletic insurance fee is required upon enrollment.
-May be repeated three times.
+Repeatable.